No Longer Injecting web3.js

-In Q1 2020, MetaMask will no longer inject the
+In early 2021, MetaMask will no longer inject the

 web3.js API.
 You can still bring your own web3.js or similar library and use it with MetaMask.
 We will simply stop injecting a particular version of web3.js for you.